laur89/docker-borg-mysql-backup/README.md

                               env var of same name, but extends it;
       -Z BORG_EXTRA_OPTS      additional borg params; note it _overrides_ the env var of same name;
-      -E EXCLUDE_PATHS        space separated paths to exclude from backup; [-E '/p1 /p2'] would be equivalent to [-B '-e /p1 -e /p2'] -L LOCAL_REPO           overrides container env var of same name;
+      -E EXCLUDE_PATHS        comma-separated paths to exclude from backup; [-E '/p1,/p2'] would be equivalent to [-B '-e /p1 -e /p2'] -L LOCAL_REPO           overrides container env var of same name;
       -e ERR_NOTIF            overrides container env var of same name;
       -A SMTP_ACCOUNT         overrides container env var of same name;